-SIFCO Applied Surface Concepts (ASC) is recognized as the global leader in providing selective electroplating and anodizing services, chemical solutions and equipment.
+SIFCO Applied Surface Concepts (ASC) provides selective electroplating and anodizing services, chemical solutions and equipment for over 50 years.

-For over 50 years, we have been helping our customers meet their selective plating requirements.
+Recognized as the global leader, we help our customers meet their selective plating requirements.
 SIFCO ASC has several strategically located facilities that can provide technical resources throughout the life cycle of your products:

 - In the concept and design phase, we offer R&D and Engineering expertise to develop a solution for your application.

 - In the production phase, our technical support team of Consultants and Contract Service Technicians can provide the skill and labour to carry out the most demanding applications.

 - Our procurement and logistics teams ensure solutions, supplies and equipment are readily available when and where you need them.

 - Our sales and technical staff support you throughout the process.